ETAS Tools and Services support Functional Safety of Electronic Systems

 What is ISO 26262?

-ISO 26262 is the sector-specific adaptation of IEC 61508 that applies to electronic/electrical safety related systems, comprising both software and hardware, installed in passenger cars up to 3.5 tons in gross weight.
+ISO 26262 is the sector-specific adaptation of IEC 61508 that applies to electronic/electrical safety related systems, comprising both software and hardware, installed in passenger cars, trucks, busses and motorcycles, not including eBikes, mopeds and special vehicles such as electric wheelchairs.

 The standard consists of 10 parts, covering the full lifecycle of E/E/PE safety related systems from functional safety management over concept, design and development to production and operation.
 ISO 26262 is therefore state of the art with regard to product liability.